 While the MTA is making efforts throughout the city to update existing station conditions, the new Line station at 34th Street and 11th Avenue is in full compliance with the Americans with Disabilities Act (ADA).
 Unique to New York City Transit (NYCT), state-of-the-art inclined elevators were installed at the new entrance to improve accessibility service to individuals with disabilities.

-The two entrances to the new 34th Street Station each feature NYCT’s first hybrid glass canopy design, which many refer to as the “Turtle Shell” (the secondary station entrance at 11th Avenue between 34th and 35th Streets has not been opened yet).
+The two entrances to the new 34th Street Station each feature NYCT’s first hybrid glass canopy design, which many refer to as the “Turtle Shell”.
 The clear glass shells serve as aesthetic features to the expanding urban environment.

-The ancillary structures, buildings that house crucial ancillary and ventilation equipment needed for train operations, have façade paneling which future developers will be able to remove to create a well-integrated aesthetic to their business front, adding to the innovative urban design of the area.
+The ancillary structures, buildings that house crucial ancillary and ventilation equipment needed for train operations, have façade paneling that developers can remove & replace to create a well-integrated aesthetic to their business front, adding to the innovative urban design of the area.

 The Line extension also serves as a direct connection to Hudson Park & Boulevard, a new 4-acre green space in the heart of Hudson Yards.
 The park is transforming the once industrial area into a vibrant community for pedestrians to enjoy.
 The park is not only environmentally sustainable, it also offers space for a variety of activities including farmers markets, bike lanes and walking paths.
-The two new subway entrances (only one of which is currently open) have been located in the park, ensuring easy access to these exciting green developments.
+The two new subway entrances have been located in the park, ensuring easy access to these exciting green developments.